yash1th/unsplash-album-downloader/README.md

 # Unsplash-Public-Album-Downloader

-Using this script you will be able to download the entire album of a user (uploads, likes or collections) or a just collection (by specifying Collection-ID) in a size you like.
+Using this script you will be able to download the entire album of a user (uploads, likes or collections) or a just collection (by specifying Collection-ID) in any size you like.

 Dependencies